loganw234/CanonBracketTool/README.md

 # Canon Exposure Bracketing Tool

-A web-based application for controlling Canon cameras to create exposure bracketed sequences, particularly optimized for moon photography and other specialized photography techniques.
+A Python/web-based application for controlling Canon cameras to create exposure bracketed sequences, particularly optimized for moon photography and other specialized photography techniques.

 ## Features